-What is the difference between your Universal (Spiider) and Universal Plus (Spiider+) Controllers?
+What is the difference between Spiider Plus DCCD Controller and Spiider DCCD Controllers?

-The Universal Plus (Spiider+) is the first dual processing aftermarket controller in the world.
-This version features an additional slippage monitoring processor with two direct connection to two ABS wheel speed sensors.
-This allows for the system to monitor and sense slippage on one axle or between two and trigger an exception with the main processor.
-Spiider+ main processor is using the same leading edge adaptive algorithm technology as Spiider system.
+The Spiider Plus (Universal Plus) DCCD Controller is the first dual processing aftermarket controller in the world.
+This version features an additional slippage monitoring processor with two direct connection to two ABS wheel speed sensors (reluctance or HAL).
+This allows for the system to monitor and sense slippage and trigger an exception with the main processor.
+Spiider Plus main processor is using the same leading edge adaptive algorithm technology as Spiider system.

-Universal Plus (Spiider+) comes with USB tuning kit option as default and all other options that are available on Universal are also available on this system.
+Spiider Plus (Universal Plus) comes with USB tuning kit option by default and all other non-standard options that are available on Universal are also available on this system.

-What is the difference between your Universal (Spiider) and Manual controllers?
+What is the difference between your Spiider DCCD Controller and Manual controllers?

 The Universal (Spiider) version features both automatic and manual operation of the center diff locking force.